materia2021/smartpay-local/README.md

 //clone smartpay-client repo then cd to it and run npm run docker-build

-kubectl apply -k <path to folder kustomization.yaml is located> or you can use . if you are already on the folder
+kubectl apply -k <path to folder where kustomization.yaml is located> or you can use . if you are already on the folder

 docker run -d -p 5000:5000 --restart=always --name registry registry:2